-Sneak Attack can be used once per turn when he/she has advantage on the attack or there is an enemy of the target within 5′ (PHB page 96).
+- Sneak Attack can be used once per turn when he/she has advantage on the attack or there is an enemy of the target within 5′ of the rogue (PHB page 96).

 After analyzing the rule, here are some additional thoughts that should clear up some confusion:

-Once per turn does not mean once per round.
+- Once per turn does not mean once per round (a round is when all involved in the initiative order has had their turn).
 So if you use sneak attack during your turn but later in the round have an opportunity attack, you could potentially use sneak attack again as a reaction (See post by Jeremy Crawford, lead rules developer for Dungeons and Dragons).

 It is bright blue, but it doesn’t really add much color to a D&D game.
 I mean, the idea of using something like this dart in a heroic defense against invading orcs seems patently ridiculous.